G. Ch. Aalders

 Gerhard Charles Aalders (25 March 1880 – 30 January 1961), usually styled as G. Ch.
 Aalders, was a Dutch Old Testament scholar.
 He was born in London to an English mother and a Dutch father.
 He studied from 1897 to 1903 at the Free University of Amsterdam.
-He served as a minister of the Reformed Churches in the Netherlands from 1903 to 1920, and as Professor of Old Testament at the Free University of Amsterdam from 1920 to 1950.
+He served as a minister of the Reformed Churches in the Netherlands from 1903 to 1920, and as Professor of Old Testament at the Free University from 1920 to 1950.
+He was rector magnificus of that institution twice.

 Aalders is best known for his books A Short Introduction to the Pentateuch (which I. Howard Marshall says kept him going during his student days) and The Problem of the Book of Jonah.
 He also wrote a number of commentaries in the Korte Verklaring series: Genesis, Daniel, Esther, Jeremiah, and Lamentations.
 He was an editor of the series "Commentaar op het Oude Testament" and wrote the commentary "Het Hooglied".
 He played a mayor role in creating the Dutch translation of the Bible of the Dutch Bible Society.

-Historian George Harink suggests that, along with Seakle Greijdanus, F. W. Grosheide, and Jan Ridderbos, Aalders "took the lead in Neo-Calvinist exegetical production."
+Historian George Harinck suggests that, along with Seakle Greijdanus, F. W. Grosheide, and Jan Ridderbos, Aalders "took the lead in Neo-Calvinist exegetical production."
 According to historian of science Abraham Flipse, Aalders introduced American-style Young Earth creationism into the Netherlands in the 1930s.